connext/monorepo/packages/contracts/README.md

 Transactions go through three phases:

 1. **Route Auction**: User broadcasts to our network signalling their desired route.
 Routers respond with sealed bids containing commitments to fulfilling the transaction within a certain time and price range.
-This step allows the user to select which router will participate in the transaction.
 2. **Prepare**: Once the auction is completed, the transaction can be prepared.
 The user submits a transaction to `TransactionManager` contract on sender-side chain containing router's signed bid.
 This transaction locks up the users funds on the sending chain.
-Upon detecting an event containing their signed bid from the chain, router submits the same data to the `TransactionManager` on the receiver-side chain, and locks up a corresponding amount of liquidity.
-The amount locked on the receiving chain is `sending amount - fee` so the router is incentivized to complete the transaction (they pocket the difference).
+Upon detecting an event containing their signed bid from the chain, router submits the same transaction to `TransactionManager` on the receiver-side chain, and locks up a corresponding amount of liquidity.
+The amount locked on the receiving chain is `sending amount - auction fee` so the router is incentivized to complete the transaction.
 3. **Fulfill**: Upon detecting the `TransactionPrepared` event on the receiver-side chain, the user signs a message and sends it to a relayer, who will earn a fee for submission.
 The relayer (which may be the router) then submits the message to the `TransactionManager` to complete their transaction on receiver-side chain and claim the funds locked by the router.
 A relayer is used here to allow users to submit transactions with arbitrary calldata on the receiving chain without needing gas to do so.
 The router then submits the same signed message and completes transaction on sender-side, unlocking the original `amount`.

 If a transaction is not fulfilled within a fixed timeout, it reverts and can be reclaimed by the party that called `prepare` on each chain (initiator).
 Additionally, transactions can be cancelled unilaterally by the person owed funds on that chain (router for sending chain, user for receiving chain) prior to expiry.

 ### Key Principles

 - `TransactionManager` _is_ our data store.
 Neither participant should require a store to complete crosschain transactions.
 All information to `prepare`, `fulfill`, or `cancel` transactions should be retrievable through contract events.
-If a user goes offline and returns, they should be able to read the onchain data to determine which transactions require the actions, and the data needed to execute them.
+If a user goes offline and returns, they should be able to read the onchain data to determine which actions are required to complete transactions, and the data needed to execute them.
 - `TransactionManager` is also how we pass messages most of the time -- the events are used as a mechanism for broadcasting data to the counterparty.
 This removes the need for the majority messaging overhead.
 - The user should be able to use relayers for any actions that need to be taken on the receiving chain.
 It should _not_ be assumed that they have gas on that chain.
 - The `amount` and `expiry` should be decremented from the sending to the receiving chain.
 The `amount` is decremented to allow the router to take some profits for facilitating the transaction upon unlocking the sender-chain transfer.
 The `expiry` is decremented so the receiver-side is _guaranteed_ to be completed (either cancellable or fulfilled) before the sender-side.